 KPIs should be set at the GOAL, OBJECTIVE and TACTIC level.
 For example you may have a goal of 5% sales increase, or $100K.
 The objective is to get 100 new leads a month.
 Each tactic should then have a KPI; increase organic search traffic by 5K visitors a month; increase conversion rate by 5% this year.
 As you can see in this example, KPIs should be set for each level.
 This is how you know what is or isn’t working.

 The key to success is having tight alignment between your Goal, Strategy, Objective and Tactic.
 Here is an example for a B2B business.

 STRATEGY: Increase leads by 100 leads per month.

 Diligence on your plan would include doing some basic math to make sure that your tactics are likely to achieve your objective.

-As you put it all together you can see how the digital strategy flows from the goal to the strategy to the objective to the tactic.
+As you put it all together in the GSOT Model, you can see how the digital strategy flows from the goal to the strategy to the objective to the tactic.
 To help you implement this below you’ll find our Digital Strategy Template where you can fill out your GSOT and your KPIs to get focused.
 To get more templates, resources and ideas check out our Digital Marketing Strategy Training Course.

 Try FREE for 5 Days!